-The fact sheets below provide links to the International Transfer of Prisoners (ITP) policy statement as well as the information pack for transfers to Australia:
+The fact sheets below provide links to the ITP policy statement as well as the information pack for transfers to Australia:

 Prisoners applying for transfer to Australia are required to use the official application forms.

 The forms may also be obtained from the Australian Embassy or High Commission in the country in which they are imprisoned or by contacting our department.

 Different forms need to be completed by prisoners who are in prison or a hospital facility, prisoners who are serving the suspended part of their sentence, and prisoners who have been released on parole.

 Prisoners who are serving a sentence of imprisonment in a prison or a hospital facility and have not been released on parole and are not serving a suspended part of a sentence, are required to submit the following application forms to our department:

 Prisoners who are on parole are required to submit the following application forms to our department:

 Prisoners who wish to apply to transfer to Australia should speak to the Australian Embassy or High Commission in the country in which they are imprisoned as the way applications are handled will vary from one country to another.

 Completed applications should be sent to: